-- the audio-recording (which you should download before the lesson onto a laptop, smartphone, or tablet see Introduction Section 4) - speakers
+- the audio-recording (which you should download before the lesson onto a laptop, smartphone, or tablet - see Introduction Section 4) - speakers

-A. Before-reading: Who is a shoemaker?
-What does he do?
+A. While-reading: Who made the shoes?

 - 1. If possible, play the audio-recording of the story, stopping to discuss the events.
 If not, read the story aloud and discuss the while-reading question. - 2.
 Elicit that this is a fairy tale because the elves are magical characters who help the human beings in the story. - 3.
 Role play: Read the story again on a second day before you ask six children to act it out.
 The actors are the shoemaker and his wife, the lady, the man, and the two elves.
 They imagine each scene, using their own words or the words from the story.
 Don't worry too much if they make grammatical mistakes, but try to get them to express themselves fluently in English. - A. Two elves made the shoes.